Chapter 12.24

 As used in this chapter:

-D. "Grounds" include all areas owned by the city which are designated for open space use, including areas commonly known as parklands, and including all paths, roadways, parkways and structures and equipment located thereon.
+C. “Grounds” includes all areas owned by the city which are designated for open space use, including parklands, and all paths, roadways, parkways and structures and equipment located thereon.

 12.24.020 Compliance with rules and regulations.

-No person shall disobey or violate any of the rules or regulations of the park commission, governing the use and enjoyment by the public of any park, square, avenue, grounds or recreation center, or governing the use and enjoyment of any building, structure, equipment, apparatus or appliance thereon, which rules or regulations at the time, are posted in some conspicuous place in the park, square, avenue, grounds or recreation center, or in or near the building, structure, equipment, apparatus or appliance to which the rule or regulations applies.
+No person shall disobey or violate any of the rules or regulations of the city governing the use and enjoyment by the public of any park, square, avenue, or grounds, or governing the use and enjoyment of any building, structure, equipment, apparatus or appliance thereon, which rules or regulations at the time are posted in some conspicuous place in the park, square, avenue, or grounds, or in or near the building, structure, equipment, apparatus or appliance to which the rule or regulation applies.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 5, 1940)

 12.24.030 Compliance with signs and notices.

-No person shall disobey any instruction, sign or notice posted by the park commission in any park, square, avenue, grounds or recreation center, or in any building, structure, construction or erection thereon for the control, management or direction of such park, square, avenue, grounds, recreation center, building, structure, construction or erection.
+No person shall disobey any instruction, sign or notice posted by the city in any park, square, avenue, or grounds or in any building, structure, construction or erection thereon for the control, management or direction of such park, square, avenue, grounds, building, structure, construction or erection.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 6, 1940)

 12.24.040 Closure of grounds.

-When the city manager determines that immediate interests of the public health, safety or welfare demands such action, any park, square, avenue, grounds or recreation center, or any part or portion thereof, may be closed against the public and all persons may be excluded therefrom until the situation upon which the determination of the city manager is based has ceased.
-The city manager shall open the park, square, avenue, grounds or recreation center or parts thereof so closed again to the public upon the cessation of the situation upon which his or her determination was based or upon order of the park commission.
+When the city manager or his or her designee determines that immediate interests of the public health, safety or welfare demand such action, any park, square, avenue, or grounds, or any part or portion thereof, may be closed against the public and all persons may be excluded therefrom until the situation upon which the determination of the city manager is based has ceased.
+The city manager shall open the park, square, avenue, or grounds or parts thereof so closed again to the public upon the cessation of the situation upon which his or her determination was based.
 (Ord.
-621 § 2, 1999: Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
+621 § 2, 1999; Ord.
 23 § 7, 1940)

-No person shall ride or drive any horse or other animal, or drive or propel any vehicle within any park, square, avenue, grounds or recreation center, except upon the roads, driveways, bridle paths and highways provided and designated by the park commission for such use, and must ride or drive such horse or other animal or drive or propel such vehicle in a careful manner, at a lawful rate of speed, and in accordance with the rules and regulations made by the park commission.
+No person shall ride any horse or other animal within any park, square, avenue, or grounds, except upon the bridle paths provided and designated by the city for such use, and must ride or drive such horse or other animal in a careful manner, at a lawful rate of speed, and in accordance with any rules and regulations.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 9, 1940)

 12.24.070 Performing of labor.

-No person shall perform any labor in or upon any park, square, avenue, grounds or recreation center, such as taking up or replacing soil, turf, ground or pavement, structure, tree, shrub, plant, grass, flower and the like, except under the supervision and control of the public works director and by virtue of a permit issued by the park commission to some person, authorizing such labor.
+No person shall perform any labor in or upon any park, square, avenue, or grounds, such as taking up or replacing soil, turf, ground or pavement, structure, tree, shrub, plant, grass, flower and the like, except under the supervision and control of the public works director.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 10, 1940)

-No person shall bring or cause to be brought into, for the purpose of sale or barter, or have for sale, or sell or exchange, or offer for sale or exchange any goods, wares or merchandise or other things in any park, square, avenue, grounds or recreation center, nor shall any person perform or offer to perform for consideration any service in any park, square, avenue, grounds or recreation center, without first having obtained a permit, concession, license or lease from the park commission to do so, in accordance with all other requirements of law.
+No person shall bring or cause to be brought into, for the purpose of sale or barter, or have for sale, or sell or exchange, or offer for sale or exchange any goods, wares or merchandise or other things in any park, square, avenue, or grounds, nor shall any person perform or offer to perform for consideration any service in any park, square, avenue, or grounds, without first having been issued a permit from the parklands committee to do so, in accordance with all other requirements of law.
 (Ord.
-621 § 5, 1999: Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
+621 § 5, 1999; Ord.
 23 § 12, 1940)

-No person shall in any park, square, avenue, grounds or recreation center:
+No person shall in any park, square, avenue, or grounds:

 B. Throw stones or other missiles;